s348174/Lorenz_Attractor/README.md

 Each coordinate of the starting point X0 is sampled uniformly between -0.1 and 0.1, while $\sigma = 10$, $\rho = 28$, $\beta = 8/3$ are given.

 The points of the trajectory are calculated in the c++ program and are stored in a dinamically allocated `vector<Vector3d>`, where `vector` is the native dinamically allocated array of the standard template library, while `Vector3d` is a column vector of 3 doubles from the Eigen library.
-Then the programs exports the trajectory in an output `Lorenz_attractor_trajectory.csv` file.
+Then the programs exports the trajectory in an output csv file named `Lorenz_attractor_trajectory.csv`.

 ## Running the program

 The main program is the `main.cpp` file.
-It requires 2 command line arguments, the first is T_max -- the maximum time for calculating the trajectory -- the second beeing dt -- the integration step.
+It requires 2 command line arguments, the first is T_max (the maximum time for calculating the trajectory) the second is dt (the integration step).

 The file `plot_lorenz.m` in the main directory is a MATLAB script that can be used to make a 3d plot of the resulting .csv file.